 The federal metropolitan planning statutes state that the long-range metropolitan transportation plan and short-range transportation improvement program (TIP) must include a "financial plan" that "indicates resources from public and private sources that are reasonably expected to be made available to carry out the plan".
 The purpose of the financial plan is to demonstrate fiscal constraint.
 These requirements are implemented by applicable federal transportation planning regulations for the metropolitan transportation plan, metropolitan transportation improvement program and Washington statewide transportation improvement program (STIP).
-These regulations provide, in essence, that a long-range transportation plan include only projects for which funding "can reasonably be expected to be available".
+These regulations provide, in essence, that a long-range transportation plan include only projects for which funding "can reasonably be expected to the fiscal constraint requirement entails an analysis of revenues and costs.
+The basic question to be answered is: